Buy Breakdown Cover

 Euro 5 (2010):

 Euro 5 focussed more on particulate output.
 While direct injection petrol engines were good at reducing CO2, they produced higher levels of particulates.
-Therefore particulate levels especially were reduced, especially for diesels, where particiulate filters (DPFs) had to be fitted in order to comply.
+Therefore particulate levels especially were reduced, especially for diesels, where particulate filters (DPFs) had to be fitted in order to comply.

 Euro 6 (2014):